ying-teaching/python-book/docs/ch05_function/notes/function.md

 ## Call Stack

 Usually your program has a entry point function and the function calls other functions which call more other functions.
-When a function calls another function, Python interpreter saves the status of the current function in a data structure called a `call frame`, then executed the callee function.
+When a function calls another function, Python interpreter saves the status of the current function in a data structure called a **call frame**, then executed the callee function.

 Similarly, the callee function may call another function and more and more, eventually, we have a so-called call stack.

 ![call stack](../images/call-stack.png)

-### Call Frames

-The `main` function calls the `bar` function that calls three more functions: `print`, `fum`, `foo`.

-The `print` function is called twice.

-When the `bar` calls `foo`, there are three functions in the stack: at the bottom, `main`, then `bar`, then, at the top, `foo`.

-You can debug the code to see the call stack.
-When a function returns, its call frame is popped up from the stack and its caller becomes the top function in the call stack.

-The variable `x` is a local variable in its function scope and may have different values at different time.

 ```python
 def foo():